 The responsibility of creating and maintaining a business continuity plan falls primarily on the shoulders of the C-Suite, which typically includes the Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), and other executives.

 This group of individuals is tasked with implementing strategies that protect their organization during times of crisis.
 They are ultimately held accountable for any disruptions or damages suffered by their company.
-As such, they must be actively involved in creating, testing, updating, and communicating their BCPs to all other stakeholders involved.
+As such, they must be actively involved in creating, testing, updating, and communicating their BCPs messages to their organizations and all other stakeholders involved.

 Business Continuity Program/Manager

 The program manager oversees the business continuity program operations and reports daily operations.
-The plan sets programmatic expectations and guides management and the business continuity teams in planning to develop the continuity program for their business units and business continuity plans.
+The business continuity plan bcp, sets programmatic expectations and guides management and the business continuity teams in planning to develop the continuity program for their business units and business continuity plans.

 The business continuity manager and its business continuity team are responsible for overseeing the development, implementation, and maintenance of the organization’s BCP.
 Key responsibilities include: